alexseveringhaus/alexseveringhaus/README.md

 ## Alex Severinghaus

-• I am a junior at the University of Southern California, Viterbi School of Engineering
+• Junior at the University of Southern California, Viterbi School of Engineering

-• I am pursuing a Bachelor of Science in Computer Engineering & Computer Science
+• Pursuing a Bachelor of Science in Computer Engineering & Computer Science

-• Here is my [LinkedIn Profile](https://www.linkedin.com/in/alex-severinghaus/) and [website](http://alexsev.com).
+• Check out my [LinkedIn Profile](https://www.linkedin.com/in/alex-severinghaus/) and [website](http://alexsev.com).

 <!--
 **alexseveringhaus/alexseveringhaus** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.